Aromaticity: Characteristics of aromatic (aryl) compounds

-Aromatic molecules typically display enhanced chemical stability, compared with similar non-aromatic molecules.
-A molecule that can be aromatic will tend to change toward aromaticity, and the added stability changes the chemistry of the molecule.
-Aromatic compounds undergo electrophilic aromatic substitution and nucleophilic aromatic substitution reactions, but not electrophilic addition reactions as happens with carbon–carbon double bonds.
+Aromatic molecules typically display enhanced chemical stability, compared to similar non-aromatic molecules.
+A molecule that can be aromatic will tend to alter its electronic or conformational structure to be in this situation.
+This extra stability changes the chemistry of the molecule.
+Aromatic compounds undergo electrophilic aromatic substitution and nucleophilic aromatic substitution reactions, but not electrophilic addition reactions as happens with carbon-carbon double bonds.

+Many of the earliest-known examples of aromatic compounds, such as benzene and toluene, have distinctive pleasant smells.
+This property led to the term "aromatic" for this class of compounds, and hence the term "aromaticity" for the eventually discovered electronic property.